zeroc-ice/ice/vsplugin/README.txt

   * Slice Compiler Options

-    Tick the correspond check boxes to add --ice, --stream, or --tie (.NET only).
+    Tick the corresponding check boxes to pass --tie (.NET only), --ice, or --stream options to the Slice compiler.

   * Preprocessor Macros: List of macro definitions passed to the Slice compiler